syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### toolBarItemClick
 {:#events:toolBarItemClick}

-Fires when the Toolbar items is clicked.If you want to perform any operation when a Toolbar items clicked, you can make use of the toolBarItemClick event.
+Fires when the toolbar items are clicked.
+To perform any operation when the toolbar items are clicked, use the toolBarItemClick event.

 <table class="params">
 <thead>